Skip to main content

 About this group

-Our Norwich Support Group is a friendly, informal, and safe space where you can meet others who understand what it’s like to live with endometriosis.
+Welcome to the Norfolk and Norwich support group.
+We provide a friendly, informal, and safe space where you can meet others who understand what it’s like to live with endometriosis.
 The most important thing to know is that you are not alone.

 There is never any pressure or expectation at our meetings.
 Some people find comfort in sharing their experiences, while others prefer to listen.
 You are welcome to take part in whichever way feels right for you, and you will always be supported without judgment.